Difficulty: Medium, Asked-in: Facebook, Microsoft, Amazon, Morgan Stanley, Walmart, Flipkart, Hike, Zoho

 int rightMaxSum = findMaxSubarraySum (X, mid + 1, r)

-So now we need to calculate the maximum sub-array that crosses the mid-point and takes the maximum of all three possibilities.
+Now we need to calculate the maximum sub-array that crosses the mid-point and take the maximum of all three possibilities to get overall max subarray sum.

 int crossingMaxSum = maxCrossingSum(X, l, mid, r)